dolph/CognitiveIoT/README.md

 ## Setting up the VoltageSensor01 Device in Watson IoT Platform

-Now that your device type is created, you will create a device.
+Now that your device type is created, you will add the device to the IoT Platform.
+A device can be defined that has a connection to the internet and has data it wants to get into the cloud.
+And devices can accept commands from applications as well.
+You need to add the device in IBM Watson IoT Platform Organization before connecting it to the IoT.

 1) Select "RemoteDevice" in the dropdown under "Add Device", and click the "Next" button.